-- 2.10.
-In 1990 the applicant, knowing that the routes, referenced as "A" & "B" were not maintained by the Council and discovered that both routes were not registered on the Definitive Map and Statement or the Highways "List of Streets".
-Therefore, the applicant submitted the claim, under the Wildlife & Countryside Act (WCA) 1981 s53(2) to register and upgrade all the routes as public byways open to all traffic. - 2.11.
-In 2016/17 Ecovigor, a business operating out of Hardwick Farm, is using the route in question with non-domestic vehicles that are wider and cause some damage to the verges and surface edges of the route between points C and E. The local residents who surfaced this route for their private needs have made complaints regarding this use. - 2.12.
+- 2.11.
+In 1990 the applicant, knowing that the routes, referenced as "A" & "B", were not maintained by the Council and discovered that both routes were not registered on the Definitive Map and Statement or the Highways "List of Streets".
+Therefore, the applicant submitted the claim, under the Wildlife & Countryside Act (WCA) 1981 s53(2) to register and upgrade all the routes as public byways open to all traffic. - 2.12.
 The calling into question of the whole route, for the purposes of the 1980 Highways Act (HA) section 31, is therefore the discovery that the routes were not registered for public vehicular rights and were not maintained.
-The application dated 22nd September 1990 is taken as the date when the status of the public rights for the whole route was brought into questioned.
+The application dated 22nd September 1990 is taken as the date when the status of the public rights for the whole route was brought into question.

-3. Highway Act 1980 s31(1) Tests
+3. Highway Act s31(1) Tests